Lebanon and Israel agree to talks to end sea border dispute | Law-Order

 Lebanon and Israel agree to talks to end sea border dispute

-Israeli Energy Minister Yuval Steinitz confirmed the two sides would hold U.S.-brokered talks on the maritime border, a major point of contention.
-He said negotiations were expected to start after Oct.
-9. The U.S. State Department said it "welcomes the decision by the governments of Israel and Lebanon to begin discussions on the maritime boundary", adding that the framework agreement for talks had taken three years of diplomacy to achieve.
+The U.S. State Department welcomed the agreement and said it had taken three years of diplomacy to achieve.
+Talks will begin in the week of Oct.
+12, David Schenker, Assistant Secretary of State for Near Eastern Affairs, told reporters in a telephone briefing, adding that he will represent the United States in the negotiations.

 It follows deals signed last month, brokered by Washington, between Israel and two Gulf Arab states to normalise relations.
-Berri, a Hezbollah ally and influential Shi'ite leader in charge of the border file, said talks would be held under the auspices of the United Nations at a U.N. base in Naqoura near the boundary with Israel, known as the Blue Line.

-He told a news conference in Beirut that Washington would push for agreement as soon as possible.
-Berri mentioned the land and maritime border at the news conference, while Israel and the United States only mentioned the maritime boundary.
-One reason previous efforts to launch talks floundered was the two sides disagreeing over which frontier to discuss, analysts say.

-A Lebanese official source suggested Berri was prompted to make the announcement now because of the economic crisis and U.S. sanctions imposed last month on his right-hand man, Ali Hassan Khalil.
-A Western diplomat echoed this.
+SANCTIONS

 Berri denied being swayed.
 "I, Berri, cannot be softened by force," he told reporters.
+Speaking after the agreement was announced, Schenker, the State Department official, said the United States will continue to impose sanctions on Lebanese individuals allied with Hezbollah or engaged in corruption, adding that further sanctions remained in play.

 In 2018, Beirut licensed a group of Italy's Eni, France's Total and Russia's Novatek to carry out Lebanon's first offshore energy exploration in two blocks.
 One of them, Block 9, contains waters disputed with Israel.
 Berri said he had asked French President Emmanuel Macron, who has been at the centre of foreign efforts to help Lebanon out of crisis, to press Total not to delay exploration for gas in the offshore area.